 Entry Criteria 2017/18

-- GCE A-level AAB-ABB, including Maths and a Science or Engineering subject.
+- GCE A-level ABB, including Maths plus a science or engineering subject.
 (General Studies not accepted).

-- BTEC Level 3 Diploma DD in Electrical/Electronic Engineering or Engineering, with an A-level at grade A in Maths.
+- BTEC Level 3 Diploma D*D in Electrical/Electronic Engineering or Engineering, with an A-level grade A in Maths.

 - BTEC Level 3 Subsidiary Diploma D in Engineering BTEC with A-levels grades AB to include Maths.

-- International Baccalaureate Diploma 31 including 6 in Higher Level Maths, and also 6 in Higher Level Science or an Engineering subject.
+- International Baccalaureate Diploma 31 including 6 in Higher Level Maths, and 6 at Higher Level in a science or engineering subject.

 - Access to Higher Education Diploma Access courses are not accepted for the MEng entry.
 Access students are encouraged to apply for the BEng degree in this subject and if they achieve sufficient grades on year one of the course they can discuss transferring to the MEng.